stridentsoundworks-spec/gftvisualizer/README.md

 It renders up to **200,000 interactive particles** in the browser using custom GLSL shaders, simulating the behavior of different quantum fields (Electromagnetic, Strong Force, Higgs, and Gravity).

 Enable the bass gate to make the simulator pulse with your music.
 The threshold and audio sensitivity settings interact so may need a tweak based on the input material.
+Gate Threshold slider to the right = pulse more likely to be triggered.
+Gate Threshold slider to the left = pulse less likely to be triggered.

 Disable bass gate for voice/mic input to reduce pulse effect.